nbm016/world-happiness-report-model-analysis/README.md

 Importance of Problem: For organizations that are in the social justice, human rights, and ethics industries, determining where a country stands in terms of happiness in crucial to identifying what initiatives to invest in (positive initiatives) or divest from (negative initiatives).

-Feature list: Social support, freedom, positive, negative, corruption, life, region, logGDP.
+Feature list: Social Support, Freedom, Positive affect, Negative affect, Corruption, Life Expectancy at Birth, LogGDP, Region (Binary Indicators for Ten Regions).

 Data Exploration: